jeromegrosse/arduino/Library/LedArray/README.md

 LedArray Library
 ================

-Library tested on a 8x8 array.
+Library tested on a 8x8 LED Array.

 The constructor needs the following:
     - row:    An array of integer giving the pin number for each row number.